BaiyanRen/real-estate-analysis/README.md

 Texas is also my future home.
 It has the same latitude with my hometown, Yunnan.
 And I love the warm winter.

 So, I want to explore the changes in home values in Texas.

+## 1. Visualization of Home Values in TX

+I made interactive visualizations and generated a web application by Streamlit and Heroku.